-- Our results suggest a particularly low envELA (750-1250 m a.s.l.) in the Rhine, Rhone and Ticino valley knot (Fig. 6) where the Rhine and Rhone ice domes are located (Kelly, et al., 2004) at an elevation higher than 4000m a.s.l.
-To the south, the reconstructed glaciers originated from a largely glaciated area (about 5500 km2) including the Verbano and Ossola branches, with contributions from the Rhône glacier in the northern Alps (Kamleitner et al., 2022; Preusser et al., 2011; Scapozza et al., 2014).
-These glaciers' accumulation basin is asymmetric and characterized by an elevated (>4000 m) Ossola valley and a large but lower elevated Ticino valley network.
-A low envELA (Fig. 6) is common between the Ossola and Verbano glaciers as well as the Rhône and Rhine glaciers, which formed, to the north, the largest piedmont lobes of the Alps.
-The northern Alpine glaciers were often characterized by large lobes with respect to the accumulation basins, while in the southern and eastern Alps the piedmont lobes are smaller, but with large basins (Dora Baltea, Ticino, Adda, Adige-Sarca, Drau).
-The asymmetry of the glaciers' lobe between the northern and southern Alps is evident also in Fig. 6.b, where we show only the grid-cells where the envELA lies below the topography, i.e. where the model supports the formation and maintenance of a glacier.
-The LGM glacier - 415 extent reconstructed by Ehlers et al. (2011) in the northern Alpine foreland is much farther from the lowest glaciated areas than in the southern Alps as a consequence of topography, accumulation basin and climatology driving the development of the piedmont lobes.
+Our results suggest a particularly low envELA (750-1250 m a.s.l.) in the Rhine, Rhône, and Ticino valley knot (Fig. 6), which is where the Rhine and Rhône ice domes are located (Kelly et al., 2004) at an elevation higher than 4000 ma.s.l.
+To the south, the reconstructed glaciers originated from a largely glaciated area (about 5500 km2), including the Verbano and Ossola branches, with contributions from the Rhône glacier in the northern Alps (Kamleitner et al., 2022; Preusser et al., 2011; Scapozza et al., 2014).
+The accumulation basin of these glaciers is asymmetric and characterized by an elevated (< 4000 m) Ossola valley and a large but lower-elevation Ticino valley network.
+A low envELA (Fig. 6) is common between the Ossola and Verbano glaciers and the Rhône and Rhine glaciers to the north, which formed the largest piedmont lobes of the Alps.
+The northern Alpine glaciers were often characterized by large lobes with respect to the accumulation basins, while in the southern and eastern Alps, the piedmont lobes are smaller but with large basins (Dora Baltea, Ticino, Adda, Adige-Sarca, and Drau).
+The asymmetry of the lobe of the glaciers between the northern and southern Alps is evident also in Fig. 6b, where we show only the grid cells for which the envELA lies below the topography (i.e. where the model supports the formation and maintenance of a glacier).
+The LGM glacier extent reconstructed by Ehlers et al. (2011) in the northern Alpine foreland is much farther from the lowest glaciated areas than in the southern Alps, which is the consequence of the topography, accumulation basin, and climatology driving the development of the piedmont lobes.

 By comparing our results with Seguinot et al. (2018) and Becker et al. (2016), it emerges that the distribution and dimension of Alpine glaciers is determined by a multitude of factors which also regulate the ELA distribution.
-Thus, it is not

-420 straightforward to associate accumulation basin dimension and elevation with the ELA distribution.
+Thus, it is not straightforward to associate the accumulation basin dimension and elevation with the ELA distribution.
 This can help us to understand the discrepancies between palaeoglaciological models and ground-based data.

-4.4 EnvELA and geological reconstructions
+4.4 envELA and geological reconstructions

-In the Julian and Carnic Alps our envELA calculations indicate values at 21 ka BP of about 1000-1250 m a.s.l.
-(Fig. 6), which are consistent with reconstructions spanning the range of 1130 to 1300 m a.s.l.
-(Kuhlemann et al., 2008; Monegato, 2012; 425 Rettig et al., 2021).
-In the Pennine and Graian Alps our estimates are in the range of 1250 to 1750 m a.s.l., with good consistency with the values of 1500 m a.s.l. found by Forno et al. (2010).
-Our data show a particularly high envELA (2000-2250 m a.s.l.) in the Monviso area, characterized by high elevation (3841 m a.s.l.) but small LGM glaciers.
-In the Maritime Alps our envELA is between 1500 and 2250 m a.s.l., matches with the range values of 1685 to 1845 m a.s.l. proposed by Federici et al. (2017).
+In the Julian Alps and Carnic Alps, our envELA calculations indicate values at 21 ka of about 1000-1250 m.s.l.
+(Fig. 6), which are consistent with reconstructions spanning the range of 1130 to 1300 m.s.l.
+(Kuhlemann et al., 2008; Monegato, 2012; Rettig et al., 2021).
+In the Pennine Alps and Graian Alps, our estimates are in the range of 1250 to 1750 m.s.l., with good consistency with the values of 1500 m.s.l. found by Forno et al. (2010).
+Our data show a particularly high envELA (2000-2250 m.s.l.) in the Monviso area, characterized by high-elevation (3841 m.s.l.) but small LGM glaciers.
+In the Maritime Alps, our envELA is between 1500 and 2250 m.s.l., matching the range values of 1685 to 1845 m.s.l. proposed by Federici et al. (2017).